-“Straight up better than a lot of those dudes playing last night…Have to prove that this year..”
+He did that in the summer of 2015 when he watched young players compete for a place on the Olympic team and he said, “Straight up better than a lot of those dudes playing last night…Have to prove that this year..”

-There are so many rules of professionalism and courtesy Rivers trampled all over on like a wild herd of buffalo looking for deer meat.
-Let’s say it’s true that Austin Rivers is better- and only an inebriated someone with a few too many cold ones swishing around in their blood would agree to that- professional behavior requires he not shout it from the rooftops but rather show it on the court.
+There are so many rules of professionalism and courtesy Rivers tramples all over on like a wild herd of buffalo looking for deer meat.
+Let’s say it’s true that Austin Rivers was better- and only an inebriated someone with a few too many cold ones swishing around in their blood would agree to that- professional behavior requires he not shout it from the rooftops but rather show it on the court.
 There is such a thing as humility and grace.
 The greatest competitors in NBA history, Kobe Bryant, LeBron James, Michael Jordan, Larry Bird, Magic Johnson knew they were better than almost everyone they were playing against but didn’t stand in Times Square with a sign telling everyone about it.
 They proved it.

-“Didn’t really mean it that way…I worded it wrong..it was me just being competitive and wanting to be out there…”
+In a Rivers backtrack on Twitter in the summer of 2015 he said, “Didn’t really mean it that way…I worded it wrong..it was me just being competitive and wanting to be out there…”